 “Running out of Steam?
-A Political Incentive Perspective of FDI Inflows in China” (with Shuo Chen, Xiaowei Rose Luo, and Danqing Wang), 2020, accepted by Journal of International Business Studies.
+A Political Incentive Perspective of FDI Inflows in China” (with Shuo Chen, Xiaowei Rose Luo, and Danqing Wang), 2020, Journal of International Business Studies.
+[Link]

 How can principals incentivize agents’ efforts while maintaining personnel flexibility?
 We show that creating a "promotion club" solves a large part of the problem: the principal selects, from n agents, m top-performing agents into a club, and then promotes one from within this club based on the principal's idiosyncratic preferences ("mindset").
 Intuitively, m=1 indicates a tournament, and m=n, cronyism.
 A proper (m>1) promotion club outperforms tournament when there are many homogenous agents, and when there are strong intra-crony competitions among heterogeneous agents.
 We use promotion data from Chinese governments at different levels to validate the model and test its predictions.

 “Gone with The Wind?
 Wind Directions, Power Plants and Public Health in China” (with Shuo Chen, Yiran Li, and Guang Shi), 2020, Revision and Resubmission at China Economic Review.

 Based on a nationwide representative county-level dataset from China, this paper empirically examines the spillover effects of air pollution from neighboring coal-fired power plants on local mortality rates due to cardiovascular and respiratory diseases.
 We combine data on power plants’ industrial output with information on wind direction and speed to proxy for air pollution, and find that air pollution from neighboring power plants indeed has significant negative effects on local public health.
 The resulting treatment costs are also enormous.
 Our findings shed light on the necessity of intergovernmental cooperation in environmental governance.